-- Pre-cursive handwriting is introduced in the final term in Reception to the children who have developed fine motor control appropriate. - Cursive handwriting is introduced in Year 1 and there will be weekly lessons in Years 1 and 2 (and other years where appropriate). - Interventions will take place as required. - LetterJoin will be used throughout the school.
+• Pre-cursive handwriting is to be introduced in reception to the children who have developed fine motor control appropriate and cursive in year 1, this will be continued in weekly lessons across the school.
+Interventions will take place as required.
+Letterjoin will be used throughout the school.